 Study leave is not available for casual staff.

-Upon successful completion of your master’s or graduate diploma program you will be appointed to a full time permanent special education teaching position in a NSW public school in an agreed location as nominated within your Deed of Agreement.
+Upon successful completion of your master’s or graduate diploma program you will be appointed to a full time permanent special education teaching position in a NSW public school in one of the nominated locations in line with your Scholarship Agreement.

-The location of your permanent role is non-negotiable.
+The location of your permanent appointment is non-negotiable.

 For temporary and casual teachers, as part of the application process, you will be asked to select either 'Anywhere in the State' or individual school education areas where you would like to be appointed on completion of your studies.